GloryOfNight/udp-relay/README.md

 `peer A |NAT| <-> relay <-> |NAT| peer B. `

-Two peers that behind NAT and unable to communicate directly.
-To establish connection between them you need to know relay public address and use same guid value in handshake process.
-As follows:
+Basicly, to have connection trhu such relay you need to negotiate between clients only two things
+- ip address of relay
+- guid value used to map clients between each other

+After clients start receive packets from relay - that would indicate that connection is established.
+Relay would close mapping after 30 seconds of inactivity (by default).

 ```
 // peers start sending handshake values to relay
 Peer A -- handhsake packet with guid (1,2,3,4) --->  Relay *acknowledges handshake packet*